seapagan/github-changelog-md/docs/usage.md

 # Usage

+!!! tip

+    Read this section through to the end to learn how to configure and use the tool, and to see what configuration options are available.

+    There are several ways to customize the output of the tool using command line options, the configuration file, and by using labels or naming on your PRs.

 ## Basic Usage

 Simply run the tool in the folder of a git repository and it will generate a